How monetary policy works

 In addition, the transmission via the exchange rate channel directly affects inflation.
 If the domestic currency appreciates, imported goods and services become more affordable, which keeps a lid on inflation.

 Monetary policy decisions are also transmitted through the price of assets such as stocks and real estate.
 On the one hand, monetary tightening (i.e. key interest rate hikes) makes bonds look more attractive for investors than stocks, as bonds promise higher returns after a rise in interest rates.
 As a consequence, demand for stocks contracts, which – in turn – dampens stock prices.
-On the other hand, interest rate hikes make it more expensive to finance housing, thus dampening demand for housing.
-This in turn causes real estate prices to go down.
+Moreover, interest rate hikes make it more expensive to finance housing, thus dampening demand for housing.
+This, in turn, causes real estate prices to go down.

 - Lower stock and real estate prices make a dint into the wealth of households, whose resources shrink accordingly.
 Lower consumption growth ensues, which goes hand in hand with dampened aggregate demand.

 - Reduced stock prices moreover drive up the cost of raising capital for companies, as they receive less per share.
 As a consequence, companies’ investment spending declines, which results in subdued demand.